hunter-college-ossd-spr-2020/firefox-addon-activity/team_6.md

    and gratuitous sexual attention or physical contact.
 Violence could include damaging people and property, encouraging others to commit suicide, and blackmail.
-Derogatory language can range from purposefully misidentifying someone's gender to belittling a person's entire ethnic group (ex: People of Hispanic descent are compared to frogs in the context of behavior (think about it)).
+Derogatory language can range from purposefully misidentifying someone's gender to belittling a person's entire ethnic group (ex: People of Hispanic descent are compared to frogs in the context of migration patterns (think about it)).
 Gratuitous sexual attention and contact could include gazing at a person's sensitive areas for extended periods of time, groping, and lewd messages.

 7. If a person working with the content of this repository runs into problems or has questions, what can they do?

-   Response here
+   Anyone experiencing problems or confusion

 # Part 4